TheMatteoLab/GettingStarted/README.md

 - UKBB pgen files: `/frazer01/projects/CEGS/analysis/apoe_haplotypes/input/genotypes/ukbb`
 - UKBB subjects by ethnicity: `/frazer01/projects/CEGS/analysis/ukbb_hla_type_gwas/pipeline/ethnicity/subjects_by_ethnicity/`

-# Forking a Github repo brank
+# Forking a Github repo branch

 First, go on GitHub and click fork in the upper right hand side.
 This should add the repository to your user account homepage.